 Theft

-If you have been arrested for theft or wrongly accused of committing larceny, you probably have a lot of questions regarding the potential consequences you might face.
+If you have been arrested for theft or wrongly accused of committing larceny, you probably have many questions regarding the potential consequences you might face.
 Our Fort Worth theft attorneys at the Law Office of Mark M. Childress can help answer your questions, provide you with legal advice, and fight to protect your rights.

 According to Texas Penal Code § 31.03, an individual has committed theft if he/she “unlawfully appropriates property with intent to deprive the owner of property.”
-Basically, this means that theft is taking anything that does not belong to you without the owner’s consent.
+This means that theft is taking anything that does not belong to you without the owner’s consent.

 • Shoplifting (retail theft)